 Rotary Screw Compressor:

 Rotary screw compressors are usually used for continuous operation in industrial applications.
 A typical rotary screw air compressor has two spinning helical screws (also called rotors or air-end).
 One rotor is called the ‘male’ rotor and the other one is called the ‘female’ rotor.
 Air comes in through a valve (called inlet valve) and is taken into the space between the screws (rotors).
 More and more air is pulled inside a limited space.
 As the screws mesh towards each other, they reduce the volume of the air, thus increasing the pressure.
 Note that as male rotor turns 1 time, the female rotor turns exactly 1.5 times.
 They are synchronized with each other.
 In short, atmospheric air is compressed after reducing its volume and increasing its pressure simultaneously.
-In case of screw air compressor, the maximum pressure created by the screw element is called the pressure ratio.
+The maximum pressure created by the screw element is called the pressure ratio.
 In oil-injected screw air compressor, the pressure ratio is usually maximum 13.
 For oil-free screw air compressor, this compression ratio is about maximum 3.5.

 As compared to piston type air compressors, screw air compressors have some value-added benefits, like: